-- 274. The Committee reiterated its recommendation that the Court manage all current and new Human Resources initiatives by using the Human Resources governance principles to ensure coherence and efficiency in terms of the implementation of the Court's Human Resources policy. - 275.
-The Committee observed with concern the limited recruitment capacity at the Court to cope with the proposed workforce posture, as well as the need for a Court-wide coherent human resources policy. - 276.
-The Committee decided to discuss the above-mentioned issues in the budget workshop during its forty-first session in May 2023.
+276. The Committee reiterated its recommendation that the Court manage all current and new Human Resources initiatives by using the Human Resources governance principles to ensure coherence and efficiency in terms of the implementation of the Court's Human Resources policy.

+277. The Committee observed with concern the limited recruitment capacity at the Court to cope with the proposed workforce posture, as well as the need for a Court-wide coherent human resources policy.